-Seventh grade students are allowed shadow days at two different schools.
+Seventh grade students are allowed shadow days at two different schools. .
+Eighth grade students are allowed one shadow day in the fall.
 These shadow days will not be marked as absences on their permanent file.

 Cancellation of School

 Cancellation of school takes place only during extraordinary circumstances such as extreme weather, equipment failure, or public crisis.
 School will not be canceled unless a safety risk has been created by unusual circumstances.
 Please use your best judgment in determining whether or not it is safe to transport your child(ren) to school.